thursby/waynethursby.com/pages/home.md

 ---
-title: Wayne Thursby - The Website
+title: This is ostensibly the home page.
 date: 2019-03-20T21:00:00.000Z
 permalink: /
 navtitle: Home